ADD CONDITION

 FAQ

-This drug temporarily relieves cough due to cold and occasional minor irritation or sore throat.
+This medication temporarily relieves cough due to cold and occasional minor irritation or sore throat.

-How should adults and children 5 years and over use this drug?
+How should adults and children over 5 years use this medication?

-Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and can repeat every 2 hours as needed.
+Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.

 What should I do if my cough persists?